Yyeger/Yyeger/README.md

 - 👋 Hi, I’m @Yyeger
-- 👀 I’m interested in low-level programming & history
+- 👀 I’m interested in low-level programming, history and languages (IT, EN, FR, AR, DE, ZH)
 - 🌱 I’m currently learning too many things at once
 - 💞️ I’m looking to collaborate on android rom developing (GrapheneOS ports for surya)
 - 📫 How to reach me: yeger@airmail.cc / @yyeger on telegram